chagan/google-doc-json/README.md

 APPS_GOOGLE_PASS='notARealPassword'
 ```

-Additionally, within google-doc-json.py set the url of the spreadsheet you wan to convert and location and name of the file you wanto create.
+Additionally, within google-doc-json.py set the url of the spreadsheet you want to convert and location and name of the file you wanto create.

 Currently the workflow is to run google-doc-json.py to download and conver the file, then use fabric to upload it to S3.
 So in your commandline you would run:
 ```